babarrett/g80-9009/README.md

 Let's start with what I presume everyone cares most about.
 "How to I connect this to my computer?"

-As near as I can tell there are three ways:
+As near as I can tell there are three ways to get this keyboard to work with a modern computer:

 1. Yangdigi's [controller card](../master/method-1-yangdigi-controller.md "Yangdigi controller instructions")
     - A "drop in" solution